xph9876/RNA-mediated_DSB_repair/README.md

 ### NHEJ pipeline

-The non-homologous end joining (NHEJ) analysis pipline.
+The non-homologous end joining (NHEJ) analysis pipeline.
 Extracts DSB-sequence windows from aligned reads, and plots variation-distance graphs and variation-position histograms.

 1) Align the [trimmed](#trimming) FASTQ files with the appropriate reference sequence using [Bowtie2](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml) (see `NHEJ/README.md` for examples).